 Earning money is hard but losing money in your credit card is even harder.
 Each day the cases of financial fraud continually increases.
-In that manner, credit card holder must arm themselves with knowledge on how they are going to protect their credit cards.
+In that manner, credit card holder must arm themselves with knowledge on how they are going to protect your credit card online.

 According to ShiftProcessing.com there has been 24Billion Dollars in losses because of credit card fraud worldwide in 2018.
 39% of those fraud came from the USA and those number are not stopping their.

 There has been a rise of credit card payments online this year.
 69% of fraud starts with a consumer being done by phone alone.
 But worry not here are the simple steps you could do right now to include you from these numbers.
 Now here are the 8 most basic tricks you can make to protect your credit card from online predators.